The Untold Truth Of The Michelin Guide

 More Hassle Than It's Worth

 Trying to be more inclusive, in recent years the Michelin Guide has "relaxed" its rules and started to include more simple restaurants and establishments in their guide.
 In 2017, Jay Fei was added to the guide as the first awarded street food vendor with her local Thai food in Bangkok.
-However, doing this has given some more simple establishments unwanted attention that has had many more customers come to their doors than they can handle, and given the owners more pressure to meet high customer expectations or spend more money on their decor.
+However, doing this has given some more simple establishments unwanted attention that has had many more customers come to their doors than they can handle, and has given the owners more pressure to meet high customer expectations or spend more money on their decor.
 Jay Fei has said that the increase in customers has been too much pressure for her and her staff to handle, and has made her quiet neighborhood a noisy unpleasant tourist hotspot.

 Back in 2012, Skye Gyngell, head chef at the Petersham Nurseries in London, quit after revealing that her Michelin star was a "curse" for her small simple informal cafe.
 She explained to the media that customers were coming into her restaurant expecting it to have the "normal" qualities of a Michelin-starred restaurant and then choosing to complain because their high expectations were not met.
 She was quoted saying: "If I ever get another restaurant, I pray we don’t get a star".